 Learn UX Design Free: Other Resources

 - Balsamiq: Wireframing is the primary focus of Balsamiq, not prototyping.
 Pre-built templates can be used to promote brainstorming, enabling all members of the team to participate in the design process in the early phases of development.

 - Figma: This tool stands out as a prominent tool for multi-user projects, allowing numerous UX designers to work simultaneously on the same design file.
-Figma’s online, MacOS, and Windows versions all have the ability to develop responsive designs and have handover functionality.
+Figma’s online, macOS, and Windows versions all have the ability to develop responsive designs and have handover functionality.

-- Origami: Developed by Facebook, Origami is a freemium prototyping tool.
+- Origami: Developed by Meta, Origami is a freemium prototyping tool.
 With it, you don’t even need to know how to design in order to construct complex user interfaces.
 It’s the perfect tool for beginner and modern designers.

-- XMind: This is one of the most popular design resources UX designers use for creating mind maps, and it can be used on any of the major operating systems, including Windows, Mac OS X, and Linux.
-In addition to free and paid versions, the program offers a variety of options.
+- XMind: This is one of the most popular design resources UX designers use for creating mind maps, and it can be used on any of the major operating systems, including Windows, macOS X, and Linux.
 XMind’s support and interoperability with Microsoft Office is one of its primary advantages.

 Free UX Design Bootcamps FAQ

 You can get started in UX by pursuing a free UX design bootcamp, or seeking other educational paths to learn the required skills.
 You can find free MOOCs and online tutorials on resources like Coursera and YouTube to start learning UX design.